 - Type 3 – Totally Wrapped, over Metal Liner: Diagonally wrapped fibers make the wall resistant to pressure right at the bottom and around the metal collar.
 The metal lining is thin and is close to the vessel water.

-- Type 4 – A vessel made of all carbon fibre, with polyamide or polyethylene insulation inside liner.
-Features are a much lower weight and a very high resistance.
+- Type 4 – A vessel made of all carbon fiber, with polyamide or polyethylene insulation inside the liner.
+Features are much lower weight and very high resistance.
 The price of carbon fibre is comparatively high.

 Type 2 and 3 cylinders came up around 1995.
 Type 4 cylinders are commercially available at least from 2016 on.

 Pressure vessels are used for the high-pressure storage and distribution of liquids and gases.
 Welding must be of exceptionally high quality on pressure vessels to withstand working conditions.
 Good surface preparation is crucial to passing first-time challenging pressure vessel welding inspections easily and protecting precious money in the process.
 It is possible that some errors occur during welding.
 These errors are mentioned below.
 It is common to use undamaged inspection tests to detect imperfection.